-lpwput enqueues M_DATA and M_IOCTL (see the section titled "Driver and Module Ioctls", below) messages and, if the device is not busy, starts output by calling lpout.
+lpwput enqueues M_DATA and M_IOCTL (see the section titled "Driver and Module Ioctls", in later text) messages and, if the device is not busy, starts output by calling lpout.
 Messages types that are not recognized are discarded.

 Driver Interrupt

 lpintr is the driver interrupt routine: